Creole for Kidz and the History of Zydeco

 “It had a vibe.
 A good vibe.” -Student from Delaware Creole 4 Kidz! residency

 Creole for Kidz and the History of Zydeco program, is an innovative, high quality, multicultural performing arts music and information program.
-Since it was created in 2000, it has reached over 250,000 K-12 and college students, parents and educators at 100’s of schools, art centers and festivals around the globe!
+Since it was created in 2000, it’s reached over 250,000 K-12 and college students, parents and educators at 100’s of schools, art centers and festivals around the globe!
 It has helped inform and engage student, youth and family audiences in Australia, Mali, Paraguay, Seychelles, Dominican Republic, Russia, Ukraine and all over North America.

 Download our nine page study guide here